gwatkinson/gwatkinson/README.md

 * [Kernel Methods for Machine Learning](https://www.master-mva.com/cours/kernel-methods-for-machine-learning/) (J. MAIRAL, M. ARBEL)

-## ENSAE
+### ENSAE

 ENSAE is a school specialized in Statistics, Data Science, Economy and Finance.
-Though, I choose the [Data Science, Statistics and Learning track](https://www.ensae.fr/en/education/ingenieur-ensae-program/third-year/data-science-statistics-and-learning).
+I specialized in Data Science, choosing the [Data Science, Statistics and Learning track](https://www.ensae.fr/en/education/ingenieur-ensae-program/third-year/data-science-statistics-and-learning).

 Some of the courses I validated are :